r3a1ty/Gimkit-Hacks-Legecy/README.md

-The Best Gimkit Hacks That You Can Find

-Gamemodes :
-Trust No One
-Classic
+The BEST Gimkit Hack YET To use in school